 - Valve and Internal Obstructions: Pipes with varying internal diameters and valves could prove to be a challenge during pigging.
 In light of this, before any pigging starts, it’s important to clearly establish if there are any internal features that might affect the pig’s progress.
 This will help maintenance crews use appropriate pigs and pigging methods.

 Have More Questions?

-Inline services can assist you and/or your maintenance team in assessing if pigging makes sense for your particular project.
-Contact us today via live chat on our website, or call us at 888.973.0079/281.401.8142.
+Inline services can assist you and/or your maintenance team in assessing if pipeline pigging makes sense for your particular project.
+Contact us today via live chat, email, or call us at 888.973.0079/281.401.8142.